 Branding FAQ

 Q. I already have a brand.
-Why do I need Dave?
+Why do I need someone to help me if I want to change it?

 A. In these pages, we talk about “Branding” as though no Brand exists in your organization.
 Clearly, that’s not true.
 So we’re really talking about “Re-Branding” to make sure your Brand is communicating what you want to say about your organization.